The Accommodation Process

 - Meet with DR to discuss accommodation requests if not already registered with DR for official accommodations.

-- DR will prepare an accommodation letter for your distribution to the instructors of each course for which accommodations are requested.
+- DR will prepare and email to you an accommodation letter for your distribution to the professors of each course for which accommodations are requested.

-- Discuss how accommodations will be implemented with the instructor of the course.
+- Discuss how accommodations will be implemented with the professor of the course.
 DR is available to offer suggestions to the student and faculty member.

-- Test proctoring is available in the DR Test Proctoring Center if the student needs adaptive technology, or if the professor is unable to provide test proctoring.
-Remind the instructor of exam accommodations and schedule exams in the DR Test Proctoring Center no later than one week before exams.
+- Test proctoring is available in the DR Test Proctoring Center if the student needs adaptive technology, a reader, or if the professor is unable to provide test proctoring.
+Remind the professor of exam accommodations and schedule exams in the DR Test Proctoring Center no later than one week before exams.
 Exams are scheduled in the DR Test Proctoring Center on a first come, first serve basis.
-Students may schedule exams in the DR Test Proctoring Center only upon submission of a completed Test Proctoring Form available on the DR website under Forms & Documents, or in the DR office.
+Students may schedule exams in the DR Test Proctoring Center ONLY upon submission of a completed Test Proctoring Form available on the DR website under Forms & Documents, or in the DR office.

 - Report any problems with accommodation implementation in writing to DR.

-Students are highly encouraged to discuss Accommodation Letters with faculty before accommodations will be implemented.
-Instructors are not obligated to provide accommodations until they are notified by official letter to do so.
+Students are highly encouraged to discuss accommodation letters with professors before accommodations will be implemented.
+Professors are not obligated to provide accommodations until they are notified by official letter to do so.
 Also, accommodations are not retroactive.
-In other words, faculty are not obligated to accommodate prior exams, assignments, or any course related activity before an Accommodation Letter is delivered and discussed.
+In other words, faculty members are not obligated to accommodate prior exams, assignments, or any course related activity before an accommodation letter is delivered and discussed.